gutolizar/Meta-Frontend-Developer-Professional-Certificate/README.md

 # Meta-Frontend-Developer-Professional-Certificate
 Some content from the Meta Frontend Developer Professional certificate throughout all the courses.
+Each insertion here will have a HASH "#" and a number related to the specific course within the certification courses.

 Going from #1 - Introduction to frontend development discussing webapps, webpages and websites.
 DOM, WAI and W3C, an into to html and css with some class selectors pseudo-class, box model, libraries and frameworks starting by bootstrap introduction.